Why Is My Plano Air Conditioner Not Staying On?

 - Clogged air filter or duct obstructions – If the airflow over the evaporator is not sufficient to vaporize the refrigerant, the compressor may overheat, shutting the air conditioner off prematurely.
 Airflow problems can usually be traced to a dirty air filter, a blocked air duct register, or debris in the ductwork.

 - Dirty coils or frozen evaporator – A dirty evaporator or dirty condenser coils can impede heat transfer of the air conditioning system, allowing it to overheat and shut down.
-In some cases, the evaporator may start to ice up due to a combination of dirty coils and poor airflow, and the system will shut off until it is properly thawed.
+In some cases, the evaporator may start to ice up due to a combination of dirty coils and poor airflow, and the system will shut off until it’s properly thawed.

 - Low refrigerant – Refrigerant leaks or an insufficient refrigerant charge can cause erratic and unstable pressures in the compressor.
 This can cause a safety switch to trip, shutting the system down before your home has cooled completely.

 - Oversized air conditioner – If your system has always short-cycled, or you have a new air conditioner that started short-cycling right away, it may be too large for your home.
 The air conditioner will cool the home rapidly, shut itself off, and repeat the process.
 Though it is operating relatively normally, an oversized system can lead to reduced comfort as it cannot dehumidify or filter the air properly in a cycle that is too short.
 Also, the added stress of starting and stopping the compressor will cause premature wear and higher utility costs.

-If you cannot fix the short-cycling problem by resetting the breakers, changing the thermostat batteries, or replacing the air filter, it may be necessary to contact the HVAC professionals at Total Air.
+If you cannot fix the short-cycling problem by resetting the breakers, changing the thermostat batteries, or replacing the air filter, it may be time to call Total Air at 866-442-2821 or contact us today!

 Air Conditioner Repair in Dallas & Plano, TX